Paisley Fields — Radio Promotion

 But somewhere in the fields and the farms and the line dances of rural Iowa, the ghosts of Fields' scared, closeted childhood are still wondering…

-Are U Mad At Me arrives at a pivotal time in the roots music scene and the world at large.
-Fields, who is now rapidly becoming one of New York City's queer country leaders — through his East Village Cxntry Club residency at Lucinda Williams' new honky tonk and dive bar and through his musical mentorship work through The Recording Academy — has been working tirelessly for this moment for more than a decade.
+Are U Mad At Me arrives at a pivotal time in the roots music scene.
+Fields, now rapidly becoming one of New York City's queer country leaders — through his East Village Cxntry Club residency at Lucinda Williams' new honky tonk and his mentorship work with The Recording Academy — has been working tirelessly for this moment for more than a decade.
 Performing under this moniker since 2013, Fields has released three LPs and two EPs.
 He's recorded on queer country pioneers Lavender Country's 2022 reunion album, Blackberry Rose, and served as the band's touring pianist.
-Additionally, his 2023 protest song duet with Mya Byrne, "Burn This Statehouse Down," made it onto NPR music critic Ann Powers' list of favorite songs of the year.
+His 2023 protest duet with Mya Byrne, "Burn This Statehouse Down," made it onto NPR music critic Ann Powers' list of favorite songs of the year.